gp-grid-logo

 Server Data Source

-For server-side sorting, filtering, and pagination:
+For server-side sorting, filtering, and windowed row loading:

 import { GpGridComponent, createServerDataSource } from "@gp-grid/angular";